Heinrich XXXIII, Prince Reuss of Köstritz: Dutch succession

 Prince Heinrich XXXIII Reuss was seen as the most probable heir to the Dutch throne in the event that Queen Wilhelmina remained childless.
 Thus until 1909 he could be considered as an heir although he had severe competition from the Wied family (Princess Marie zu Wied was a daughter of Prince Frederick of the Netherlands and very popular in the Netherlands).
 Prince Heinrich XXXIII was the younger son of Marie Alexandrine (daughter of Princess Sophie of the Netherlands) and Prince Heinrich VII Reuss of Köstritz.

 A contemporary report said: "Prince Henry XXXII of Reuss, who is next in order to the Grand Duke of Saxe-Weimar, is said to have no ambition in the direction of the Dutch throne, and to be willing to "renounce" in favour of Prince Henry XXXIII, now employed at the Berlin foreign Office, and until a year ago a member of the German Embassy in Paris.
 Early last year Prince Henry XXXIII was the guest of the Queen at The Hague, and was made much of at the Court and in social circles, so that he came to be generally regarded as "first favourite" in the succession.
 He is a man of varied talents; as a sculptor and as a painter he has produced ivories which have been accorded favourable criticism."

 Marriage

 His first marriage was to Princess Victoria Margaret of Prussia, daughter of Prince Friedrich Leopold of Prussia and Princess Louise Sophie of Schleswig-Holstein-Sonderburg-Augustenburg, on 17 May 1913 at Neues Palais, Potsdam, Brandenburg, Germany.
-They had two children, a daughter Maria Luise (b.
-1915) and a son Heinrich (b.
-1916).
-They were divorced on 14 July 1922.

-He next married the wealthy American Allene Tew on 10 April 1929 in Paris, France.
-They were divorced on 31 October 1935.

-Death

-He gained the title of Prinz Reuss zu Köstritz upon his father's death in 1906.
+Before they were divorced on 14 July 1922, they were the parents of two children, a daughter and a son: